FAQ

 • I am not the sole founder of my company and have a business partner: can I apply?

-• We accept applications from businesses that are headed by several cofounders.
+We accept applications from businesses that are headed by several co-founders, provided your share of the business is greater or equal to that of your co-founder(s).

 • My business is set up as a spin-off, subsidiary or franchise for an existing company.
 Am I eligible?